driving mongolia

 Get a Grip!

-Most of the time I had visions of the Dukes of Hazard in my head as I drove.
+Most of the time, I had visions of the Dukes of Hazard in my head as I drove.
 I felt like I was constantly moving the steering wheel; yet this wasn’t for a TV effect, it was to avoid pitfalls!
-They say to be a safe driver that you should have your hands at 9 o’clock and 3 o’clock, but that was impossible as so much downshifting was necessary that I could only have one hand on the steering wheel and the other had to be on the shifter.
-The driving was a constant process of stops and start which required a lot of shifting and concentration.
+They say to be a safe driver that, you should have your hands at 9 o’clock and 3 o’clock, but that was impossible as so much downshifting was necessary that I could only have one hand on the steering wheel and the other had to be on the shifter.
+Driving was a constant process of stops and starts, which required a lot of shifting and concentration.
 I realized that I had been gripping the steering wheel so hard out of stress that I started to get callouses on my hands!

 driving